-DO not use a tow vehicle with a towing capacity less than the load rating of the trailer.
+Do not use a tow vehicle with a towing capacity less than the load rating of the trailer.
 Loss of control, and will lead to death or serious injury.

-The Control of the trailer.
+Do not use a hitch or tow vehicle that are rated below the Gross Vehicle Weight Rating (GVWR) of the trailer.
 Loss of control, and will lead to death or serious injury.